Having Enough Money in Retirement

 Explore Retirement Assistance Programs

 If you truly struggle to make ends meet, there are several assistance programs designed specifically for retirees, to ensure having enough money in retirement.
-These programs can help with everything from medical expenses to housing support.
+These programs can help with everything from medical expenses to housing support.- Supplemental Security Income (SSI): Provides additional income for retirees with limited resources.

 - Low-Income Home Energy Assistance Program (LIHEAP): Helps with heating and cooling costs.